What is Azure Security Center?

 The heart of Azure Security Center's value lies in its recommendations.
 The recommendations are tailored to the particular security concerns found on your workloads, and Security Center does the security admin work for you, by not only finding your vulnerabilities, but providing you with specific instructions for how to get rid of them.

 In this way, Security Center enables you not just to set security policies, but to apply secure configuration standards across your resources.

 The recommendations help you to reduce the attack surface across each of your resources.
 That includes Azure virtual machines, non-Azure servers, and Azure PaaS services such as SQL and Storage accounts and more - where each type of resource is assessed differently and has its own standards.

 Security Center's threat protection enables you to detect and prevent threats at the Infrastructure as a Service (IaaS) layer, non-Azure servers as well as for Platforms as a Service (PaaS) in Azure.

 Security Center's threat protection includes fusion kill-chain analysis, which automatically correlates alerts in your environment based on cyber kill-chain analysis, to help you better understand the full story of an attack campaign, where it started and what kind of impact it had on your resources.

-Integration with Microsoft Defender Advanced threat protection
+Integration with Microsoft Defender for Endpoint

 Security Center helps you detect threats across Azure PaaS services.
 You can detect threats targeting Azure services including Azure App Service, Azure SQL, Azure Storage Account, and more data services.
 You can also take advantage of the native integration with Microsoft Cloud App Security's User and Entity Behavioral Analytics (UEBA) to perform anomaly detection on your Azure activity logs.